Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/lichen-lich.md

 ##### Slam.
 Melee Weapon Attack: your proficiency bonus + your Strength modifier to hit, reach 30 ft., one target.
 Hit: 6d8 + your Strength modifier bludgeoning damage.
 On a hit, the target is grappled by you (escape DC equal to 8 + your Strength or Wisdom modifier (your choice) + your proficiency bonus).
 While grappled in this way, the target is restrained, and the target takes 2d6 poison damage whenever it starts its turn.

 ### Mossy Ability Score Improvement
-At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1 by weaving additional powerful effects into your body.
+At 23rd level, by growing different colors of moss, you can increase one ability score of your choice.
+Your ability score increases by 2 if you grow one color of moss or by 1 if you grow two colors of moss.
 These ASI options can increase a score over 20.
-Alternatively, you can take a feat.
+Alternatively, you can gain a feat by mixing the moss into a special potion and drinking it.

+* If you grow Red moss, you gain Strength.
+* If you grow Green moss, you gain Constitution.
+* If you grow Black moss, you gain Dexterity.
+* If you grow Blue moss, you gain Intelligence.
+* If you grow Yellow moss, you gain Wisdom.
+* If you grow Pink moss, you gain Charisma.

 ### Nature's Blessing
 At 24nd level, the nature spirits you guard grant you a [blessing](blessings.md).